Evolution systems: A framework for studying generic mathematical structures: Examples

-Let us look at a very natural evolution process starting from a nice ``glass'' rectangle $S$ (or any other polygon made of glass), whose transitions are formed by breaking the glass into smaller and smaller pieces.
+Let us look at a very natural evolution system starting from a nice ``glass'' rectangle $S$ (or any other polygon made of glass), whose transitions are formed by breaking the glass into smaller and smaller pieces.
 A state in this system is a finite family of pairwise disjoint polygons that can be glued together, recovering $S$.
-By ``cracking'' a polygon $P$ we mean replacing it by polygons $Q_1, \dots, Q_k$ that play the role of the ``pieces'' of $P$, namely, all of them can be translated in such a way that the union is $P$ and their interiors are pairwise disjoint.
-A \emph{transition} from a state $\{P_1, \dots, P_n\}$ to a state $\{Q_1, \dots, Q_m\}$ is cracking each $P_i$ (or just a selected one) and just collecting the pieces together.
-Actually, one should keep track of the possible gluing back, as it is not unique in general.
-This can be easily achieved by keeping in mind a continuous surjective mapping $\map{f}{\bigcup_{i=1}^m Q_i}{\bigcup_{j=1}^n P_j}$ performing the gluing, namely, it is an isometry on each $Q_i$ and each $P_j$ is the union of images of some $Q_i$s with pairwise disjoint interiors.
-So after all, a transition from a state $\{P_1, \dots, P_n\}$ to a state $\{Q_1, \dots, Q_m\}$ is a suitable continuous function from $\bigcup_{i=1}^m Q_i$ onto $\bigcup_{j=1}^n P_j$ that `memorizes' the cracking in the sense that the function knows how to glue the pieces back.
-It is rather clear that this transition system has the amalgamation property: Given two crackings of a polygon $P$, there is a very concrete cracking of $P$ refining both, simply by intersecting all the pieces.
+By ``breaking'' a polygon $P$ we mean replacing it by polygons $Q_1, \dots, Q_k$ that play the role of the ``pieces'' of $P$, namely, all of them can be translated in such a way that the union is $P$ and their interiors are pairwise disjoint.
+A \emph{transition} from a state $\{P_1, \dots, P_n\}$ to a state $\{Q_1, \dots, Q_m\}$ is breaking each $P_i$ (or just a selected one) and just collecting the pieces together.
+We need to keep track of how the pieces were originally arranged, which can be easily achieved by keeping in mind a continuous surjective mapping $\map{f}{\bigcup_{i=1}^m Q_i}{\bigcup_{j=1}^n P_j}$ performing the gluing, namely, it is an isometry on each $Q_i$ and each $P_j$ is the union of images of some $Q_i$s with pairwise disjoint interiors.
+So after all, a transition from a state $\{P_1, \dots, P_n\}$ to a state $\{Q_1, \dots, Q_m\}$ is a suitable continuous function from $\bigcup_{i=1}^m Q_i$ onto $\bigcup_{j=1}^n P_j$ that `memorizes' the breaking in the sense that the function knows how to glue the pieces back.
+It is rather clear that this transition system has the amalgamation property: Given two breakings of a polygon $P$, there is a very concrete breaking of $P$ refining both, simply by intersecting all the pieces.

-The infinite process of cracking the initial glass polygon $S$ leads to a compact planar set $C$, the inverse limit of the sequence of ``cracking'' mappings.
+The infinite process of breaking the initial glass polygon $S$ leads to a compact planar set $C$, the inverse limit of the sequence of ``breaking'' mappings.
 If the process has the absorption property, $C$ is homeomorphic to the well known Cantor set.
 What is the conclusion?
-Well, one can say that no matter how nice the initial glass polygon is, after cracking it thoroughly infinitely many times, we always receive the same ``dust", namely, the Cantor set whose geometry is rather mediocre, as it lacks nontrivial connected subsets.
+Well, one can say that no matter how nice the initial glass polygon is, after breaking it thoroughly infinitely many times, we always receive the same ``dust", namely, the Cantor set whose geometry is rather mediocre, as it lacks nontrivial connected subsets.